m4xx101/official-blog-website/content/post/insta_hack.md

 ## Conclusion :

-What I think is Phishing would be more easy techniqe for getting password because we have many options for performing social engineering but gussing password is gonna be little difficult for us not impossible though.
+What I think is Phishing would be more easy techniques for getting password because we have many options for performing social engineering but guessing password is gonna be little difficult for us not impossible though.

 Again I will not be responsible for any illegal action performed by you.!
 This is only for Educational purposes only.

-###### if you've read the whole artical "bass aab rulayega kya pagle.!😢 Thank you so much :).! plese share this website with everyone and more is about to comming.!"
+###### if you've read the whole article "bass aab rulayega kya pagle.!😢 Thank you so much :).! please share this website with everyone and more is about to coming.!"

-##### Here's the GIF which explain my feeling when i finally got my friends password.!
+##### Here's the GIF which explains my feeling when I finally got my friends password.!

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/A9grgCQ0Dm012" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/jim-carrey-power-bruce-almighty-A9grgCQ0Dm012">via GIPHY</a></p>